 Module number: Module title: Number of ECTS:

 MK1 Marketing 1 9 ECTS

 Study programme International Business Studies

-Position in curriculum 1st semester
+Position in curriculum 1st semester 1st semester

 Categorisation Core Marketing

 Level Specialisation

 Course(s) required

 Block course No

 Participating students Master students in the 1st semester

 Contributes to following modules MK2

-Recommended reading Services Marketing Lovelock/Wirtz (2010).
+Recommended reading Lovelock/Wirtz (2010).
 Services Marketing.
-Prentice Homosophics Schultz/Doerr/Frederikson (2013).
-Professional See How the Best Firms Build Premier Brands, Thriving Engines, and Cultures of Business Development Succe Consumer Marketing (B-to-C) Pride/Ferrell (2008).
+Pret Schultz/Doerr/Frederikson (2013).
+Profession How the Best Firms Build Premier Brands, T Engines, and Cultures of Business Development Consumer Marketing (B-to-C) Pride/Ferrell (2008).
 Marketing.
-South Western Publica Kotler/Keller (2011).
+South Western Kotler/Keller (2011).
 Marketing Management.
-Prentice Marketing Communication Shimp (2008).
-Advertising Promotion and Other Aspect Marketing Communications.
-South Western Cengage.
-Rossiter/Bellman (2005).
-Marketing Communications.
-Farris/Bendle/Pfeifer/Reibstein (2010).
-Marketing Metropefinitive Guide to Measuring Marketing Performance.
-Hall rvices Marketing: Lead Generation ess.
-Wiley. ation.
-Hall. tts of Integrated Prentice Hall. rics: The
+P Marketing Communication Shimp (2008).
+Advertising Promotion and Other Marketing Communications.
+South Western Cer Rossiter/Bellman (2005).
+Marketing Communication Farris/Bendle/Pfeifer/Reibstein (2010).
+Marketing Definitive Guide to Measuring Marketing Perform Hall nal Services Marketing: Thriving Lead Generation t Success.
+Wiley.
+Publication.
+Prentice Hall. r Aspects of Integrated ngage. ations.
+Prentice Hall. ng Metrics: The

-Acquisition of skills Students are able to recognise the main differences between services and classic products as well as their major influence on the overall mix of marketing tools.
-They have realised that services are an increasingly important source of value creation in modern industrialised nations and can incorporate aspects of sustainable marketing and problem solving into their strategies and concepts. • Consumer Marketing (B-to-C) Students know advanced approaches and views in modern marketing.
+Acquisition of skills Services Marketing Students are able to recognise the main differences between services and classic products as well as their major influence on the overall mix of marketing tools.
+They have realised that services are an increasingly important source of value creation in modern industrialised nations and can incorporate aspects of sustainable marketing and problem solving into their strategies and concepts.
+Consumer Marketing (B-to-C) Students know advanced approaches and views in modern marketing.
 Thus, they are able to successfully analyse complex decisions in relation to marketing challenges and to develop a usable approach within an acceptable period of time.
-They become aware of the importance of continuous improvement in all areas of marketing. • Marketing Communication Students know all the major forms of marketing communication know how and in which field each form of marketing communication should be used.
+They become aware of the importance of continuous improvement in all areas of marketing.
+Marketing Communication Students know all the major forms of marketing communication know how and in which field each form of marketing communication should be used.
 Have knowledge of advertising, sales promotion and PR.
 Students are also able to evaluate the efficiency of communication measures that have been previously implemented.
-Services Marketing

 Course title Services Marketing

 Number of ECTS 3 ECTS

 Position in curriculum 1st semester

 Teaching and learning forms Integrated course

 Examination Written examination and/or written essay and/or presentation